Course overview

-This full-day training gives you a comprehensive overview of how and why DevOps can provide good support for strengthening collaboration between clients, development, operations, support and management.
+This full-day training gives you a comprehensive overview of how and why DevOps can be a good support for strengthening collaboration between clients, development, operations, support and administration.

-The course is perfect for those who want a comprehensive understanding of DevOps, whether you are a developer, manager or work in operations, support or management.
+The training is perfect for those who want to have a comprehensive understanding of DevOps, whether you are a developer, manager or work in operations, support or administration.

 What you get as a participant

-• Concrete tips and ideas to consider when applying DevOp
+- Concrete tips and ideas to consider when applying DevOps

 The course is aimed at those who want a comprehensive understanding of DevOps, whether you are a developer, manager or work in operations, support or management.